 - Seljalandsfoss: You can stand behind this waterfall

-- Skógafoss: unique waterfall that comes directly from two glaciers
+- Skógafoss: Unique waterfall that comes directly from two glaciers

-Search for puffins
+Search for Puffins

 Most notably in Vestmannaeyjar, Látrabjarg, Vigur Island, Papey.
-If you have a car you can get to these places yourself, or you can hop on a tour and sail just outside of the capital to see them in Akurey, Engey or Lundey.
+If you have a car, you can get to these places yourself, or you can hop on a tour and sail just outside of the capital to see them in Akurey, Engey, or Lundey.
 Seeing the puffins is only possible in the summer due to their migration patterns.

 Hop on a Snowmobile

-General Tips for Iceland
+Photography Gear for Iceland

 - The local currency is the Icelandic króna (ISK).
 ATM’s are found throughout the country

 - Save money in Iceland by eating in and cooking for yourself.
 Check out our Iceland grocery store guide for all the tips!

-- Iceland is one of the safest countries in the world; however, it’s important to use common sense when walking alone at night.
+- Iceland is one of the safest countries in the world; however, it’s always important to use common sense when walking alone at night.

 - Tipping is not customary in Iceland.

-- What to Pack for Iceland All Year Round
+What to Pack for Your Iceland Honeymoon